- What is a “Merkel Diamond?”

 - Can you speak German?

 Ich lerne momentan Deutsch.
 I took a beginning German class at Portland Community College, bought a book called German Phrases for Dummies, then purchased Mango Passport German.
-I have also completed my German integration courses (A1, A2 and B1) here in Germany.
-I’d say I can speak German like a preschooler with a learning disability.
+I have also completed my German integration courses (A1, A2, B1 and B2) here in Germany.
+I try to stay sharp with the very fun and completely awesome app, Duolingo.
+So now, I’d say I can speak German about as well as a preschooler with a learning disability.
 Also, I regularly make my wife angry enough to swear in her native language, which totally counts as extra credit.

 - Why are you such a dick to your German wife?